 As a patisserie chef, I keep trying different recipes for cakes and desserts that I can incorporate as new learning for my student chefs.
 Practice and trials in the kitchen open up new and better ways of working on old methods.
 Also experimenting with different ingredients and replacing certain ingredients sometimes results in a surprisingly delicious dessert.

-A month back I was working on a chocolate ganache recipe for a chocolate filling, and that’s when I came across buckwheat honey.
+A month back I was working on a chocolate ganache recipe for a chocolate filling, and that’s when I came across buckwheat, honey.
 Something new, something that I had never seen or used before, I wondered what it is and what did it taste like and where did it come from.
-A deeper research of the product led me to know that Buckwheat honey is a dark-coloured honey that is sweet and delicious, with a distinctive spicy-malt flavour and an aftertaste that is reminiscent of molasses.
+Deeper research of the product led me to know that Buckwheat honey is dark-coloured and is sweet & delicious, with a distinctive spicy-malt flavour and an aftertaste that is reminiscent of molasses.

 It was quite difficult for me to find this honey in Dubai.
 I asked many of my friends if they knew where I could find it.
 In reply, they had a big question mark on their face, as not many are aware that something like it even exists and hence had to order it online.
 Once the long wait to receive my order was through, I started to work on my recipe made using the honey as one of the ingredients.

 It blended very well with the chocolates, and I got excellent results trying out different recipes.
 So now buckwheat and buckwheat honey have become my secret healthy ingredient and a part of all my pastry and confectionery recipes.